LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The song that broke the Go-Go’s into the major leagues came about because Go-Go’s guitarist Jane Weiden was looking for love in all the wrong places. (hey, that might make a catchy song, too!)

-The Go-Go’s very up-tempo version was a monster smash in the U.S. while Hall recorded a much slow version with his new band, Fun Boy Three.
+The Go-Go’s very up-tempo version was a monster smash in the U.S. while Hall recorded a much slower version with his new band, Fun Boy Three.
 That version became a hit in the UK.

-Listen long enough and you’ll hear both versions here at BoomtownAmerica.com!
+Listen long enough, and you’ll hear both versions here at BoomtownAmerica.com!

 Pop Up Player